 1. Make your back to school season shift schedules (and do it quickly)

 Hours spent pouring over schedules?
 The last thing you need most of the time, let alone during a busy shopping boom.
 Integrating automated shift scheduling software into your point of sale (POS) will cut the time you spend making schedules so you can focus on other important prep for your back-to-school sale.

 To get really efficient, add in an element of data analysis to know when you need more employees in the store.
-Scheduling enough employees during peak sales periods will keep lines down and cater to customers who have gotten used to not having to wait to pay after a year of eCommerce growth.
+Scheduling enough employees during peak sales periods will keep lines down and cater to customers who have gotten used to not having to wait to pay after years of ecommerce growth.

-First, a Lightspeed customer would open Analytics to determine their staffing needs.
-This can be done by running a Sales by Hour of Day report to identify what days and time periods see the most activity.
-By default, this report will show data from the last three months.
-To keep up with how the back to school season is evolving, the user can set a smaller date range and re-run the report every few weeks.
+First, you’d use Advanced Reporting to determine your staffing needs.
+This can be done by running a Sales History report to identify what days and time periods see the most activity.
+By default, this report will show data from the last three days; you can adjust the filters to sales by the hour to see specific activity peaks.
+To keep up with how the back to school season is evolving, re-run the report every week.

-Once our Lightspeed user knows how many people they want scheduled and when, they can head over to Planday and plug in the desired shifts, as well as employees’ availability.
+Once you know how many people you want scheduled and when, head over to Planday and plug in the desired shifts, as well as employees’ availability.
 Tada—the schedules are planned, with an extra side of revenue data versus labor cost data from Planday.